jalanb/whyp/readme.md

     $ source what.sh

-Then one can use `what` as a replacement for which, or `whap` to find whence python imports
+Then one can use `what` as a replacement for which, or `whap` to find whence python imports modules

 Daily use
 ---------